 Delegation of Authority

 The Board of Trustees authorizes the President to establish procedures to implement this rule and further authorizes the President to form a committee to determine whether the Formal Hearing Procedure can be used for matters not covered by this rule.

+Exhaustion of Administrative Remedies

+College employees seeking resolution of a Formal Hearing Issue (as defined above) must first exhaust the Formal Hearing Procedure set forth in this Rule 3.23 and Procedure 3.23P prior to seeking external judicial review.

 Rule History